seandstewart/bardly/bardly/plays/histories/henry-iv-part-1/11-player.md

 As ever offer'd foul play in the state.

 **KING HENRY IV**
-The Lady Westmoreland set forth to-day;
+The Earl of Westmoreland set forth to-day;
-With her my son, Lord John of Lancaster;
+With him my son, Lord John of Lancaster;
 For this advertisement is five days old:
 On Wednesday next, Harry, you shall set forward;
 On Thursday we ourselves will march: our meeting